 From Wanaka, head over the rugged and remote Crown Range, the site of gold diggings in the 1860’s and arrive in quaint old gold mining village of Arrowtown.
 It is then a short drive to your Queenstown accommodation where your Canterbury Trails guide will bid you farewell.

-Please note that this tour can be started in Queenstown and finished at Christchurch
+This tour can be started in Queenstown and finished at Christchurch